 Centrifugal operational efficiency is very dependent on the viscosity of the process fluid.
 As such, more viscous fluids may require a higher processing temperature.
 Heavier oils are best processed at 180F.
 Lighter oils processed at 145F produce acceptable BS&W levels.

-In such cases, heating and centrifugation may not be adequate to produce the desired results of the produced oil.
-Chemicals help to split the oil-water emulsion as it runs through the ORS.
+In such cases, heating and centrifugation may not be adequate to generate the desired level of separation in the produced oil.
+Chemicals, therefore, help to split the oil-water emulsion as it runs through the ORS.

 Disc stack centrifuges have internal pumps to pump out the separated liquid phases.
-The original pump’s design allows a specific oil to water ratio.
+The original design of the pumps allows a specific oil-to-water ratio.
 However, crude oil tank bottoms tend to have significant amounts of water.

 We have modified the internal pumps to accommodate this extra volume of water, making our disc-stack centrifuges uniquely capable of processing crude oil from tank bottoms with large water volumes.

 Crude oil tank bottoms contain saltwater.
 We have incorporated stainless steel contact material into key areas of our ORS.
-This upgrade prevents corrosion which ensures the durability of the equipment.
+This upgrade prevents corrosion, which ensures the durability of the equipment.

 Crude oil processing requires electrical system upgrades to allow the equipment to be used in hazardous areas.
-Dolphin’s ORS comes with Class 1 Div 1 or Div 2 electrical components.
+Dolphin’s ORS comes with Class 1 Div 1 or Div 2 electrical control systems.